float3/float3.github.io/quartz-local/comments/README.md

 ## The workflow

-`.github/workflows/comment.yaml` fires on `issues: opened` and keys off the `hilll.dev:comment` marker in the body rather than off a label — `?labels=` in a prefilled issue URL is silently dropped for anyone without triage permission, which is everyone this feature exists for.
+`.github/workflows/submission.yaml` fires on `issues: opened` and keys off the `hilll.dev:comment` marker in the body rather than off a label — `?labels=` in a prefilled issue URL is silently dropped for anyone without triage permission, which is everyone this feature exists for.
+The same file handles gallery submissions, which carry a different marker: a `route` job reads the issue once and the other job is skipped inside the same run, so a comment does not also produce a skipped gallery run.
+It can be dispatched by hand with an issue number too, for an issue whose run failed — re-running a failed run reuses the workflow as it was, so a fix never reaches it that way.

-It runs `site comment-from-issue`, which is the whole of the validation.
+The comment job runs `site comment-from-issue`, which is the whole of the validation.
 Everything that script reads was written by a stranger, so nothing is trusted further than it has been checked: